DDoS Protection: 6 Strategies That Actually Work

 2. Train Your Staff

 Your staff should be aware of the signs of a DDoS attack and know what to do if one occurs.
-Regular training can help ensure everyone is prepared.
+Common indicators include sudden spikes in traffic, unusually slow network performance, and specific pages or services becoming unavailable while the rest of the site functions normally.

 3. Regularly Backup Your Data

 Regular backups can help minimize the damage of a DDoS attack.
-If an attack compromises your data, you can restore it from a backup.
+If an attack compromises your data or an attacker uses the DDoS as a smokescreen for a secondary intrusion, you can restore from a clean backup.
+Maintain backups in a geographically separate location from your primary infrastructure so that an attack targeting your main data center does not also compromise your recovery capability.

 Conclusion